Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Statistical versus Causal Decomposition Analysis

 \subsection{Statistical Decomposition Analysis}

-Statistical decomposition methods (see \citet{fortin2011decomposition} for a review), are widely used to understand how much covariates' differential distribution are jointly associated with group-differences in outcomes.
-A "detailed" decomposition breaks this association down into pieces that are statistically attributable to each covariate's differential distribution.
+Statistical decomposition methods (see \citet{fortin2011decomposition} for a review) consider how the joint distribution of covariates differs across groups, and quantify how much group-differences in the joint distribution of covariates associates with group-differences in outcomes.
+A ``detailed" decomposition breaks this association down into pieces that are statistically attributable to each covariate's differential distribution.
 In our example, the detailed decomposition would isolate the association of $Z$, the single variable of interest.
-We note, however, that this framework does not explicitly consider interventions, so $Z$ here is not a point of intervention but just a covariate of interest, and our use of $Z$ here (an abuse of notation) is simply to facilitate comparison with what is to come in the presentation of causal decomposition.
+This framework does not consider interventions, so $Z$ here is not a point of intervention but just a covariate of interest, and our use of $Z$ here (an abuse of notation) is simply to facilitate comparison with what is to come in the presentation of causal decomposition.